 Alfred Lawrence Zaunbrecher Sr.

-RAYNE - Funeral services will be held on Tuesday, December 29, 2020, at a 10:00 am Mass of Christian Burial at St. Joseph Catholic Church in Rayne, for Alfred Lawrence Zaunbrecher Sr., 84, who died Wednesday, December 23, at Lafayette General Medical Center Hospital in Lafayette.
+Funeral services will be held on Tuesday, Dec.
+29, at a 10 a.m.
+Mass of Christian Burial at St. Joseph Catholic Church in Rayne for Alfred Lawrence Zaunbrecher Sr., 84, who died Wednesday, Dec.
+23, 2020, at Lafayette General Medical Center Hospital in Lafayette.

 Interment will be in the St. Joseph Cemetery #2 in Rayne.

-Rev. Bryon Miller, CSsR, President of Liguori Publications, Liguori, MO will be the Celebrant of the Funeral Mass and will conduct the funeral services.
+Rev. Bryon Miller, CSsR, president of Liguori Publications, Liguori, Missouri, will be the celebrant of the Funeral Mass and will conduct the funeral services.

 The Zaunbrecher family requires all guests wear a face covering and maintain social distancing at the funeral home and church.
 Thank you for understanding during this unprecedented time.

-He was preceded in death by his parents, Lawrence H. Zaunbrecher and Marie Bollich Zaunbrecher; brother, Glenn Zaunbrecher; sister, Norma Z. Prevost; brother-in-law, Coy Wyatt; and granddaughter, Lindsey Alleman.
+He was preceded in death by his parents, Lawrence H. Zaubrecher and Marie Bollich Zaunbrecher; brother, Glenn Zaunbrecher; sisters, Norma Z. Prevost and Janelle Z. Bourque; brother-in-law, Coy Wyatt; and granddaughter, Lindsey Alleman.

 Pallbearers will be his nine grandsons, Blake Zaunbrecher, Stephen Zaunbrecher, Neil Alleman, Kevin Zaunbrecher, Brandon Zaunbrecher, Eric Zaunbrecher, Lance Alleman, Jason Alleman and Nicholas Zaunbrecher.

-Deacon Denis LaCroix will lead the Rosary on Monday, December 28, at 6:00 pm in Gossen Funeral Home in Rayne.
+Deacon Denis LaCroix will be leading the Rosary on Monday, Dec.
+28, at 6 p.m. in Gossen Funeral Home in Rayne.

 Friends may view the obituary and guestbook online at www.gossenfuneralhome.net.